Some Common Mistakes in Money Management

 Failure to Set Priorities and Goals

-The Tendency to Be Too Trusting
+The Tendency to be too Trusting

+As the consumer, you need to be wise and gather the facts first before you do business with someone.
 Take time to do your homework before parting with your hard-earned money.
 Don’t be rushed into financial decisions.
 If you are being pressured into a fast decision, take this as a signal that something may be wrong.

 Keep in mind that you are not expected to be an expert in all areas.
 Learn to be comfortable saying, “I need to study this type of investment (purchase, offer, deal) before I make a decision.
 I’ll get back to you.”

 Lending money to relatives is risky business.
 If you can’t afford to give the money as a gift, don’t lend it.
 The sad fact is that family loans are the most difficult to collect.
 And if you co-sign a loan for a relative or friend, be prepared to possibly pay off the loan.
 The reason the bank requires a co-signer is if the borrower is unable to provide collateral or does not qualify on their own for the loan.

 The best answer to most family money requests is “no.” In the long run, this may be the best way to avoid hard feelings.
 Too often, payments go to other bills, and relatives are last to be paid, if at all.
 Lending and borrowing money from friends and relatives is personal.
 It’s hard to be a debt collector with family because it will strain their relationship when it’s time to collect.
 The best transaction with family and friends is to just give.